anthonrodgrs01/ConnectX/README.md

 10. Start the html index.html file and the project is ready

 Go to mongoDB sign in your account and restart the cluster

+Changes for database connection should be made in:
+-Node-forms, Node-forms2 : app.js
+-myapps, myapps2: modules>details.js

+Take the database link from mongodb click connect in mongoDB and paste the address